 How to Donate

 But we will continue to need your help to open the theater.
-We need to bring back our furloughed staff, cover the additional costs to produce theater outside and online, and to implement safety protocols throughout all locations at the Howard J. Aibel Theater Center.
+We’ve kept our promise to bring back our furloughed staff, and we’ll need to cover the additional costs to produce theater outside or online, and to implement safety protocols throughout all locations at the Howard J. Aibel Theater Center.